amiru3f/ZimmersCodeCrescendo/README.md

 ## Verify
+Since I was in doubt of high CPU usage and lack of CPU for continuations, I needed a way to verify my understanding.

-With kind of an easy verification step, we could make sure that the problem was related to CPU usage.
-We just removed `.Hash()` with `await Task.Delay(COST_OF_HASH_FUNCTION_IN_MILLISECONDS)` and reran the test
+With kind of an easy verification step, I could make sure that the problem was definitely the CPU.
+I just removed `.Hash()` with `await Task.Delay(COST_OF_HASH_FUNCTION_IN_MILLISECONDS)` and reran the test

-The result shows that the Api were resulting wonderfully super fast with 2X capacity.
-(Toleration of 120 TPS)
+The results showed that the Api was resulting wonderfully super fast with 2X capacity with no thread starvation issue.
+(Toleration of 120 TPS - 7200 TPM)

+So I decided to micro-optimize the hash function to lower the CPU usage just as an interesting duty.

+# How I started the optimization

 ## Steps